Your web browser is outdated and may be insecure

 Role substitution is seen to blur boundaries and has the potential for role conflict and confusion regarding accountability and safe delegation.
 The RCN has developed further guidance related to accountability and delegation.

 Evidence has highlighted role substitution occurring across all health care settings with registered nurses work being delegated to the nursing and health care support workforce.
-The number of nursing support workers has increased as roles have increased.
 As a result, along with other stakeholders, we have called for standardisation and national regulation of the role of a nursing support worker.
+The NMC do regulate the registered nursing associate (see more below).

-Concerns have been raised about a lack of regulation, which places the public, registered nurses and nursing support workers at risk.
-There is also concern about the lack of a consistent approach to education, scope of practice and the regulation of the role of nursing support workers.
+Concerns have been raised about the lack of wider regulation, which places the public, registered nurses and nursing support workers at risk.
+There is also concern about the lack of a consistent approach to education, scope of practice and the regulation of the role of nursing support workers at both supportive and assistive levels.

 Our publication Impact of Staffing Levels on Safe and Effective Patient Care (2023) highlights the impact of low staffing levels on safe and effective patient care delivery leading to a diluted registered nurse workforce and contributes to preventable deaths.